 Skip to main content

-Interpret Workflow: Generate Program from Custom Sheets
+Interpret AI Agent: Generate Program from Custom Sheets

 Snaptrude now supports a powerful new AI-assisted workflow called Interpret, which allows you to auto-generate a structured Program Data Sheet directly from your custom sheets—all within Program Mode.